MrFerry6/portf-coding-challenge/README.md

 ## fUNCIONALITIES:

-  -A two pikers to get a range of dates, they are limitited between the earliest first brewed and the last to prevent unvalid values.
+  -Two pikers to get a range of dates, they are limitited between the earliest first brewed and the last to prevent unvalid values.

   -A list of ABV to filter by this parameter.
 The list is binding to values at the range dates provided.